chowdhuryraza/DevFest2025/README.md

 # DevFest2025

 <samp>
-CareLingo is a website deidicated to bridging language barriers and automate reminders.
-Many elderly and immigrants often forget or misunderstand their prescriptions.
-Doctors and pharmicies who remind patients might also reach out, but may not speak the language or correct dialect to get thier point across.
+Millions of elderly people and immigrants struggle with medication due to language barriers and forgetfulness.
+While doctors and pharmacies may send reminders, they often can't communicate in the patient's native language or dialect, leading to misunderstandings and missed doses.
 </samp>

 </br>
 </br>

 <samp>
-Using our platform, users can register as guardians and remind patients from their parents, grandparents and more about their medicine during specific hours and days.
-We use the Twilio API to make real voice calls with the GoogleTranslate API to speak in the patients own language.
+CareLingo bridges this gap by providing a smart, automated reminder system that ensures patients never miss their medication—all in their own language!

+Key Features
+  - ✅ Guardian-Powered Reminders – Family members can register as guardians to schedule medication alerts for their parents to family members
+  - ✅ Real-Time Voice Calls – We utilize the Twilio API to deliver medication reminders via automated voice calls
+  - ✅ Multi-Language Support – Powered by Google Translate, our system speaks in the patient's native language
+  - ✅ Custom Schedules – Uers can set reminders for specific hours and days based on each patient's needs
 </samp>

 </br>